appwrite/appwrite/README.md

 docker-compose up -d --remove-orphans
 ```

-Go to http://localhost to access the Appwrite console from your browser.
+Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
+Please notice that on non-linux native hosts the server might take a few minutes to start after installation completes.
 For complete API documentation, visit [https://appwrite.io/docs](https://appwrite.io/docs)

 ## Getting Started